turkish money on turkish flag - Tipping in Turkey

 If you’re looking for an all-inclusive, check out this post on the Haydarpasha Palace!

 There are all kinds of tours.
-You have walking tours and day trip tours and multiple day trip tours.
+You have walking tours, day trip tours, and multiple day trip tours.
 Each one will be priced quite differently and include such different things.

-Side note: if you go to a shop or winery or something of the sort know that whatever you buy, the tour guide will also get a commission.
+Side note: if you go to a shop or winery or something of the sort know that whatever you buy, the tour guides in Turkey will also get a commission.

 This is another way to get something for yourself and help locals at the same time.
 But don’t forget to haggle.

 Generally, a good rule of thumb is 5-10% for a tip at a restaurant.
-Here especially if you receive great service tips at the upper end.
+Here especially if you receive exceptional service tips at the upper end.

-If you get bad service don’t tip at all or towards the lower end.
+If you get bad service don’t tip at all or a small tip.

-If you get drinks at a bar, make sure you tip the bartender directly.
+If you get drinks at a bar, make sure you tip directly to the bartender.

-If there is a musician or belly dancer walking around you can give them a tip if you want them to stay at your table for a minute or wave them on if you’re not interested.
+If there is a musician or belly dancer walking around you can give them a tip if you want them to play at your table for a minute or graciously wave them away if you’re not interested.

 A suitable tip is $3-5 in Turkish lira.